temporalio/reference-app-orders-go/README.md

 go run ./cmd/oms worker
 ```

+This command actually starts both Workflow and Activity Workers in a
-The Workers run the Workflow and Activity functions that handle
+single process.
+The Workers run Workflow and Activity functions, which
-various aspects of order processing.
+carry out the various aspects of order processing.

 ### Start the API Servers
 Run the following command in another terminal: